Last updated: 10. March 2026

 Siphonic roof drainage is the most effective rainwater discharge technology for flat and low-gradient roofs.
-Compared to gravity drainage systems, siphonic drainage boasts at least twice higher flow rate, offering better protection from leaks and overflows.
+Compared to gravity drainage systems, siphonic drainage boasts at least twice higher flow rate, offering better protection from overflows and water damage.
 However, to function correctly, siphonic drainage solutions must be impeccably designed.
-We talked with our expert, Maciej Teterka, and our recent customer, Tadmet Company, about the importance of professional design and other key considerations in ensuring optimal performance and long service life of siphonic drainage solutions.
+We talked with our expert, Maciej Teterka, and our recent customer, Tadmet Company, about the importance of professional design and other key considerations in ensuring optimal performance and long service life of siphonic solutions.

 Siphonic roof drainage systems have revolutionized the way rainwater is managed on rooftops.
-Unlike traditional gravity drainage systems, which rely on the roof gradient to guide water into the downpipes, siphonic systems utilize a vacuum (or siphon) effect, resulting in a higher flow rate and the ability to handle larger volumes of precipitation.
+Unlike traditional gravity drainage systems, which rely on the roof gradient to guide water into the downpipes, siphonic drainage systems utilize a vacuum (or siphon) effect, resulting in higher flow rates and the ability to handle larger volumes of precipitation.

 Conventional drainage systems require pipes to be installed at a downward slope and are designed to operate with partial filling.
-As rainwater flows into the drains, a vortex forms, drawing air into pipes and pushing the water toward the pipe walls.
+As water enters the drains, a vortex forms, drawing air into pipes and pushing the water toward the pipe walls.
 This means that a lower amount of water can be removed at a time, and larger-diameter pipes must be used to compensate for the presence of air.

 At lower precipitation intensities, siphonic systems operate in the same way as their gravity counterparts.
 However, during periods of heavy rain, they rely on the siphon effect, which creates a full-bore water flow.